Sample Itinerary Hollywood Studios · 1 Day · Best for Ages 4+

 Use this time to revisit a favorite from the morning, catch anything you missed, or take a genuine sit-down break before the evening.
 If you have Lightning Lane Multi Pass selections left, this is the time to deploy them on whatever's still on your list.

-• Re-ride Slinky Dog Dash — waits often improve in the late afternoon as families depart
+• Re-ride Slinky Dog Dash · 38" min · Lightning Lane Multi Pass if available · Waits often improve in late afternoon as families depart

-• Star Tours — The Adventures Continue — a randomized Star Wars motion simulator (40″ minimum) that rides differently every time.
-Worth doing if you haven’t yet and kids meet the height requirement.
+• Star Tours — The Adventures Continue · 40" min · Lightning Lane Multi Pass: yes · Randomized Star Wars simulator; rides differently every time; worth doing if kids meet the height req

 Common Mistakes at Hollywood Studios

 • Not deciding on Rise of the Resistance before you arrive.
-Rope drop it or buy Individual Lightning Lane at 7am.
+Rope drop it or buy Individual Lightning Lane.
 Showing up without a plan for Rise and hoping for a short line almost never works.
 Waits exceed 60 minutes on most days by 9:30am.

 • Skipping Toy Story Land because it “looks like a kids’ area.”
 Slinky Dog Dash is a legitimately fun coaster for adults too, and Toy Story Mania is one of the most re-rideable attractions in the park.
 Don’t skip it assuming it’s beneath older kids or parents.

 • Not mobile ordering lunch.
 Hollywood Studios’ quick-service lines during the noon hour are among the longest at any Disney park.
-Mobile order always — without exception.
+Mobile ordering is strongly recommended to avoid long wait times

 • Leaving before Fantasmic!.
 Families who pack up and leave after the afternoon rides miss one of the most memorable endings to a Disney day.
 Plan to stay, find your amphitheater seat early, and let the day finish the way it was designed to.